Mike and Carey Skinner

 Brendan isn’t all just food creativity.
 He brings a logic and business side to help winery operations – he’s a CPA and helped set up the accounting and finance systems for the winery.
 He, too, loves coming to winery festivities, but he’s not there to check on the accounting.
 He comes for the food, wine and family.

-Mark Fowler, Assistant Winemaker
+Mark Fowler, Associate Winemaker

 Many winemakers say they were born for the wine business, but Mark was born in the business, and in this region.
 His family owned Greenstone Winery in the foothill town of Ione, and he grew up around barrels and cellars and in the hillsides and vineyards of the rolling lower Sierra.
 He says he fell for them all as a boy.